lucacorti/lapin/docs/main.md

 your channel configuration.
 For details on implementing a custom worker module check out the `Lapin.Worker` behaviour documentation.

-At a minimum, you need to configure *virtual_host* for each connection and *role*, *worker*, *exchange* and *queue* for each channel.
+At a minimum, you need to configure a *handle* for each connection and *role*, *worker*, *exchange* and *queue* for each channel.
 You can find a a complete list of connection configuration settings in the in `Lapin.Connection` *config* type specification.